After growing up in Hong Kong, Christina's father (British) and Christina's mother (Chinese) retired to the quiet, rural life of Portugal in 1986.

 Then the notorious Portuguese sheets arrived.
 Unbelievably, these low thread count sheets made the 1000 thread count sheets feel like cardboard, and that's when the real panic set in.
 How would beginners explain to a thread count obsessed market that thread count has nothing to do with quality?

 For almost seven years, the company traded as Vila Mourisca, named after Christina's family home in Portugal.
 It was a sweet story, but nobody cared about Portugal, nor had a clue what Vila Mourisca did.

 So in late 2017, the company was re-named after its most popular sheet; The Hotel Sheet.
 And it turns out that a hotel sheet is a classic sheet recipe which debunks the thread count myth, keeps you cooler at night, and offers best bang-for-buck.

 Today we're still learning and are incredibly grateful to our Portuguese partners.
 After all, it was their time, skill and patience that set us on the right path, so we share what we've learnt.

-Visit us at a home show near you and feel different kinds of sheets, you can even feel sheets after five years of wear (washed of course!).
+Visit us at a home show near you to feel different kinds of sheets, you can even feel our bottom sheets after five years of wear (washed of course!).

 Wishing you sweet dreams,